kevinryann/map-a-star/README.md

 `python main.py`
 or
 `python3 main.py`
-8. If you have finished building adjacency matrix, the program will ask you to input start point and end point.
+8. The program will ask which method will you use for the coordinates and ask you to input start point and end point.
 Type in the index of the coordinates.
 9. The program will automatically open your browser to visualize the route from the starting point to the end point.

 ## Features